-Smokefree tobacco supply chain
+Smokefree tobacco due diligence

-The Human and labor rights theme in the new STP, together with the Livelihoods theme, addresses components which are fundamental to the well-being of people involved with the production of tobacco.
+The STP covers nearly all of our tobacco suppliers for smokefree products.
+The Human and labor rights theme in the STP, together with the Livelihoods theme, address components which are fundamental to the well-being of people involved with the production of tobacco.
 Topics under assessment and review include child labor, fair treatment, freedom of association, income, work hours and benefits, modern slavery, and safe working environment.
-These themes align with the United Nations Guiding Principles on Business and Human Rights and contributes to six UN Sustainable Development Goals.1) The due diligence cycle under the new STP is described in the Annual Report 2020, page 56.
+These themes align with the United Nations Guiding Principles on Business and Human Rights and contribute to six UN Sustainable Development Goals.2) The due diligence cycle under the STP is described as below.

-Cigar tobacco supply chain
+Cigar tobacco due diligence

 Direct material other than raw tobacco

-Swedish Match sources direct material other than raw tobacco from a wide range of suppliers and regions.
-The majority of our significant suppliers are located in the US and Europe.
-The due diligence primarily covers tier one suppliers1).
+For direct materials other than raw tobacco we rely on our own due diligence programs to monitor adherence to our Supplier Code of Conduct.
+The due diligence primarily covers tier one suppliers3).
 The tier one suppliers are continuously screened for compliance and risk in relation to ethical business practices, employment and labor practices, including child labor.
 In addition to this, we encourage our suppliers to develop their own supplier standards and monitoring procedures.

 All of the high risk suppliers are required to perform a self assessment.
 Based on the assessment results, further dialogues are initiated.
 Third party audits are conducted on suppliers based on their risk score and cover ethical business practices, employment and labor practices.
 The audit generates a report, including a corrective action plan which is followed up by the auditor.
 Immediate action is taken in case the audit report includes major exceptions on legal and/or regulatory compliance on matters audited.